wide-dot/thomson-to8-game-engine/doc/wiki/obj.properties.md

 <p>
 The animation is closed by one of the following options :
 <ul>
-<li>_resetAnim : Loops the animation back from start
+<li>_resetAnim : Loops the animation back from the start
 <li>_goBackNFrames : loops the animation back N frames (e.g. _goBackNFrames;3 would loop from 3 frames back)
 <li>_goToAnimation : ???
 Move to another defined animation (e.g. _goToAnimation:Ani_bink_explosion)
 <li>_nextRoutine : ???